It started with a key.

 Our ethos is to ensure that all talent is offered opportunity and that nobody with passion and a good manuscript is priced out of writing their story.
 We champion neurodiverse artists and writers from other marginalised groups, particularly those who find traditional publishing difficult to access due to dyslexia or other needs.

 In April 2022 we were privileged to be shortlisted as one of only four independent publishing houses in the UK for a Saboteur Award for Most Innovative Publisher, despite only being operational since January.
 This is an incredible achievement; one that we did not expect but are very proud to speak about - especially as it's voted for by our peers.
-Massive love to everyone who has chosen to give their vote to us - we will keep you updated on the result!
+Massive love to everyone who chose to give their vote to us.
+We did not win, but my, what an achievement to be placed in the top four!

-We are currently closed for submissions due to an incredible level of demand.
-Whilst we'd love to publish more, we simply cannot at this time - but if you have an interest in what we do here, please get in touch to say hello.
+Due to an incredible level of demand, we're currently closed for submissions.
+Whilst we'd love to publish more in 2023, we simply cannot at this time - but if you have an interest in what we do here and are happy to wait, please get in touch to say hello.
 We are always looking to build connections.

 Rebecca Kenny, Founder

 Rebecca is a qualified Teacher of English by trade, with seventeen years of experience at the chalkface.
-She has a BA(Hons) in English and Linguistics and is currently working towards a Masters in Applied Linguistics.
+She has a BA(Hons) in English and Linguistics and QTS.

-She has been writing and performing poetry since 2020 and has been published in several journals and zines, including Bloom Magazine and Open Door Poetry.
+She has been writing and performing poetry since 2020 and has been published in several journals and zines; her debut collection Crash & Learn was Bent Key's flagship publication and was released in February 2022.

 Cooper is a stand-up comedian, compere, philosopher and published essayist.